reshmabidikar/reshmabidikar.github.io/2019/07/java-treeset-v-s-hashset.md

   - "treeset"
 ---

 Java TreeSet and HashSet are implementations of the Set interface.
-Often you may have wondered, whether to choose HashSet or TreeSet and which is faster.
+Often you may have wondered whether to choose HashSet or TreeSet and which is faster.
 In this article, I will be comparing the HashSet and TreeSet classes in Java.

 ## HashSet and TreeSet Similarities